 - c.
-Level 3 Violations: Major violations likely to result in long-term suspension, dismissal, or expulsion on the first occurrence include, but are not limited to the following examples: - (1) Use or possession of controlled substances or illegal drugs - (2) Providing alcohol to minors (on- or off-campus) - (3) Intentionally causing physical harm to another person - (4) Sexual assault - (5) Dating violence; family violence - (7) Stalking - (8) Theft or Vandalism - (9) Illegal or Unlawful Acts - (10) Arson - (11) Possession of a weapon or firearm, where prohibited - (12) Electronic harassment to include texting, emailing, etc. - (13) Reckless conduct that endangers self or others - (14) Possession of an unapproved animal on HCU campus or inside HCU facilities.

-- (15) Violation of a restraining order, protective order, or a non-contact order - (16) Violation of an HCU disciplinary sanction or directive - (17) Any act which is a felony under Texas criminal statutes - (18) Repeat offense(s) of Level 1 and/or Level 2 Violations - (19) Multiple conduct violations that have cumulative impact or significance
+Level 3 Violations: Major violations likely to result in long-term suspension, dismissal, or expulsion on the first occurrence include, but are not limited to the following examples: - (1) Use or possession of controlled substances or illegal drugs - (2) Providing alcohol to minors (on- or off-campus) - (3) Intentionally causing physical harm to another person - (4) Sexual assault - (5) Any act of violence, including family violence and dating violence - (7) Stalking - (8) Theft or Vandalism - (9) Illegal or Unlawful Acts - (10) Arson - (11) Possession of a weapon or firearm, where prohibited - (12) Electronic harassment to include texting, emailing, etc. - (13) Reckless conduct that endangers self or others - (14) Possession of an unapproved animal on HCU campus or inside HCU facilities. - (15) Violation of a restraining order, protective order, or a non-contact order - (16) Violation of an HCU disciplinary sanction or directive - (17) Any act which is a felony under Texas criminal statutes - (18) Repeat offense(s) of Level 1 and/or Level 2 Violations - (19) Multiple conduct violations that have cumulative impact or significance